by Randall S. Hansen, Ph.D.

 - First, ask your family, friends, and neighbors if they know anyone working in the career field you want to shadow.

-Third, contact the people from your network and/or organizations to request a shadow experience.
+- Third, contact the people from your network and/or organizations to request a shadow experience.
 You can achieve this task by phone or letter/email.
-See a sample letter requesting a job-shadow experience.